phax/phive-rules/README.md

     * Updated to phive 7.1.0
     * Added support for EN 16931 1.3.4 format (deprecated version 1.3.3)
 * v2.0.3 - 2021-01-07
-    * Added support for SimplerInvoicing 1.2.3
+    * Added support for Simplerinvoicing 1.2.3
-    * Added support for SimplerInvoicing 2.0.3
+    * Added support for Simplerinvoicing 2.0.3
-    * Added support for SimplerInvoicing 2.0.3.1
+    * Added support for Simplerinvoicing 2.0.3.1
-    * Added support for SimplerInvoicing NLCIUS-CII 1.0.3
+    * Added support for Simplerinvoicing NLCIUS-CII 1.0.3
-    * Added support for SimplerInvoicing 2.0 G-Account extension 1.0
+    * Added support for Simplerinvoicing 2.0 G-Account extension 1.0
-    * Added support for SimplerInvoicing 2.0 G-Account extension 1.0.1
+    * Added support for Simplerinvoicing 2.0 G-Account extension 1.0.1
 * v2.0.2 - 2021-01-06
     * Updated to UBL 2.3-CSD04 (adding 2 new document types)
     * Added support for XRechnung 2.0.1 rules v1.5.0